peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 A 32-bit signed integer.

-### longValue

-    public long longValue();

-<b>Deprecated.</b> To make the conversion intention clearer use the 'longValueChecked' and 'longValueUnchecked' methods instead.
-Replace 'longValue' with 'longValueChecked' in your code.

-Converts this object's value to a 64-bit signed integer.

-<b>Returns:</b>

-A 64-bit signed integer.

-<b>Exceptions:</b>

- * System.OverflowException:
-This object's value is too big to fit a 64-bit signed integer.

 ### longValueChecked

     public long longValueChecked();

-Converts this object's value to a 64-bit signed integer.
+Converts this object's value to a 64-bit signed integer, throwing an exception if it can't fit.

 <b>Returns:</b>